NHSLeadership/nightingale-companion/readme.txt

 = 1.1.0 =
 Security and stability update:
 Thank you to all users submitting feedback.
+Javascript loading has been combined, with a simplified control.
+Now you have the option of deferring JS to after pageload, moving scripts to the footer, or both, or neither.
 This release sees the removal of:
  - Retina Images
  - Update jQuery
  - LazyLoading